Asian Zucchini Ribbons Salad Easy Low Carb Side Dish

 - Optional ingredients: sesame seeds, red pepper flakes, fresh herbs

 Step 1.
-Use a Y-vegetable peeler to cut thin strips of zucchini and place the strips in a bowl.
+Make the zucchini ribbons, use a Y-vegetable peeler to cut thin ribbons of zucchini and place the strips in a medium bowl.

 Step 2.
 Slice the onions into thin slices and the cherry tomatoes in half.
 Place them into the bowl with the zucchini strips.